 |Kerikeri||Book Accommodation||What to See & Do|

-From Waiwera it's a mere stone's throw to Puhoi village.
-Highlights in Puhoi are the museum, historic pub (with an amazing lawn for lounging on while enjoying a cold beer), and renowned boutique cheesery.
+From Waiwera it's a mere stone's throw to Puhoi village, where State Highway 17 and the Northern Gateway Toll Road reunite.
+Highlights in Puhoi are the museum, historic pub (with an amazing lawn for lounging on while enjoying a cold beer), and renowned boutique Puhoi Valley Cheese with its cafe and cheese cellar.
 This quirky township has a Bohemian village feel where locals and travellers alike spend time.
 If you're looking for a taste of the great outdoors, rent a kayak and head to the Puhoi River.

-Whale Bay, Tutukaka Coast - a short bush walk to a secluded pohutukawa fringed bay
+Whale Bay, Tutukaka Coast: A short bush walk leading to a secluded pohutukawa fringed bay

 Matakana, just outside of Auckland, is well known as a wine region.
 Stop in here to sample the local wares, and stock up for a romantic tipple on the beach later.